jackykc/comp5/README.md

 # Jacky Chung and Yi Zhang
 ## Purpose
-In this competition we demonstrate how to do box pushing using turtlebot, and we also used techniques from previous competitions, including ARTag recognition, mapping, navigation, and an additional webcam for line following.
+In this competition we demonstrate how to do box pushing using the turtlebot, we also used techniques from previous competitions, including ARTag recognition, mapping, navigation, and an additional webcam for line following.
 A majority of this is the same from [competition 3](https://github.com/jackykc/comp3/blob/master/README.md).
 The new task introduced is to push a box with ARTag into a parking spot marked by a different ARTag.

 ## Prerequisites
 * Kobuki Turtlebot with an Asus Xtion Pro and a usb camera